TheSwagLord69/BoredGames/skora_quickguide.md

 > *Decree card: Black card

 ## Scoring Phase (2 Player)
-1. Score the zones starting with zone A
+1. Score the ocean zones starting with zone A
 2. Determine harvest turn order for the particular zone
 	1. Player with more boats harvests the catch first
 		1. If number of boats are tied, player with more axe tokens harvests first.
 Player with more axe tokens discards 1 axe token.